 If the MME supports RACS as defined in clause 5.11.3a and has UE Radio Capability ID stored in the UE's context it includes it in the Path Switch Request Ack message.

+If supported by the MME and if the UE is subscribed to receive time reference information, then the MME includes the Time Reference Information Distribution Indication in the Path Switch Request Ack message.

 6. By sending Release Resource the target eNodeB informs success of the handover to source eNodeB and triggers the release of resources.
 This step is specified in TS 36.300 [5].

 7. When the timer has expired after step 4, the source MME releases the bearer(s) in the source Serving GW by sending a Delete Session Request message (Cause, Operation Indication, Secondary RAT usage data, User Location Information, PSCell ID).
 The operation Indication flag is not set, that indicates to the Source Serving GW that the Source Serving GW shall not initiate a delete procedure towards the PDN GW.
 If PSCell ID was received in step 1a, the MME includes it in Delete Session Request message.
 The Source Serving GW acknowledges with Delete Session Response messages.
 If ISR has been activated before this procedure, the cause indicates to the Source S-GW that the Source S-GW shall delete the bearer resources on the other old CN node by sending Delete Bearer Request message(s) to that CN node.
 The MME includes the Secondary RAT usage data in this message if it received it in step 1a.